 Meursault’s first cru vineyard, Meursault-Charmes, has a soil with almost 2 meters of limestone in its surface layer.
 The wines produced in this region are powerful, mineralized and fine, and require additional aging in the bottle to reach their full potential.
 Soil type can compensate for less-than-ideal weather conditions in other regions.

 Certain areas of South Africa with rocky and clay soils and abundant limestones are known for producing wines that are less flexible and more similar to those from Burgundy, although their climate differs greatly from that of France.
 On the other hand, chardonnay wines grown in vineyards with soils richer in sandstone tend to be fuller and more robust.
-No information has been omitted from the original text.

 When it comes to Pinot Blanc, there’s often confusion.